duckling747/bibcrunch/README.md

 ## Further results
 During the project, other text similarity measures were also found.
 One such measure was achieved by training a siamese neural network, by using the already gathered cosine similarity data, mentioned above.
-You can view the script that was used to achieve this [here](https://github.com/duckling747/bibcrunch_train_script).
+You can view the script that was used to achieve this, and the tf-idf data, [here](https://github.com/duckling747/bibcrunch_train_script).